 - Canned air is gentle.
 Window treatments can last a long time, looking beautiful for many years…as long as they are treated well.
-Many of our clients or their house cleaners wear jewelry and while cleaning their rings or bracelets and watches have harmed their window coverings in the past.
-Not touching them and using only air helps protect your investment.
+Many of our clients (or their house cleaners) wear jewelry, and while cleaning, rings, bracelets or watches have harmed their window coverings in the past.
+Not touching them–using only air–helps protect your investment.

 - By blowing the air from top to bottom while blowing downwards from left to right, you essentially force the dust & bugs to the floor, making it very easy to clean up.
 You want to move fairly quickly, using your arm movement to help direct dust towards the floor.

 - Canned air protects your shades.
 Remember how canned air is gentle?
 Well, many window coverings have pockets or sheer baffles. ( For example Hunter Douglas Silhouettes, Duettes, Nantuckets & Vignette Shadings ) Dusting them or removing critters is next to impossible.
 Shades can be easily damaged by trying to cram a cleaning tool down the sides of them.